Our lab focuses on the interplay of coding and non-coding RNAs, such as the novel class of circular RNAs in heart disease.

 The Jakobi Lab is part of the Translational Cardiovascular Research Center (TCRC) in the Department of Internal Medicine at the The University of Arizona College of Medicine – Phoenix.

-We are looking for a Research Associate, Master’s, and PhD students.
+We are looking for a Postdoctoral Research Associate, Master’s and PhD students, and a Research Associate.

 Dr. Jakobi is bioinformatician trained with an emphasis on the interconnection of wet lab research and computational research.
 His academic and research training included eukaryotic biology, genome research, and wet lab training in addition to comprehensive training in theoretical and applied bioinformatics to allow the fluent communication between wet lab and bioinformatics.